3akur6/braille-rs/README.md

 TODO
 ----
-1) refact single thread to multithread in intensive IO operations
+1) refactor single thread to multithread in intensive IO operations
 2) find new ways to locate useful gadgets more precisely
 3) reconstruct code to be more 'Rustacean' (laugh~~)